mdaffin/disconnected.systems/content/blog/2018-02-04-archlinux-installer.md

-+++
-date = "2018-02-04T14:28:00Z"
+---
+date: '2018-02-04T14:28:00Z'
-title = "Automating Arch Linux Part 3: Creating a Custom Arch Linux Installer" description = "How to create a script to automate the installation of Arch Linux" slug = "archlinux-installer" tags = ["linux", "automation", "archlinux"]
+description: How to create a script to automate the installation of Arch Linux
-+++
+slug: archlinux-installer
+tags:
+- linux
+- automation
+- archlinux
+title: 'Automating Arch Linux Part 3: Creating a Custom Arch Linux Installer'
+---

 In this three-part series, I will show you one way to simplify and manage multiple Arch Linux systems using a custom repo, a set of meta-packages and a